Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Implementation

 \subsection{Input}

 The two input trees $T_{1}$ and $T_{2}$ are stored in two separate text files following the Newick format.
-Both trees have $n$ leafs and the label of each leaf is assumed to be a number in \{1,2,...,n\}.
-Two leafs can not have the same label.
+Both trees have $n$ leaves and the label of each leaf is assumed to be a number in~$\{1,2,\dots,n\}$.
+Two leaves cannot have the same~label.